 When choosing an adhesive for scrapbooking, the key is to find something that is acid-free.
 If you've ever thumbed through a decades-old scrapbook and noticed yellowed tape and brittle pages, you've seen the effects of acid.
 By using acid-free materials, including adhesives, your scrapbook will stand the test of time.

-If there is any chance that you may need to remove photos from your album in the future for copying or reprinting, you will want to use an adhesive that allows you to pop the photos off of the page.
-Old fashioned photo corners were designed for this purpose and are great for heritage albums.
-Photo corners are time-consuming to use in comparison with tab dispensers and tape runners.
+If there is any chance that you may need to remove photos from your album in the future, use an adhesive that allows you to pop the photos off of the page.
+Old-fashioned photo corners were designed for this purpose and are great for heritage albums with a vintage feel.
+Photo corners are time-consuming to use in comparison with tab dispensers and tape runners, though.

 Photo tabs are small squares of double-sided tape that work especially well with photos.
-You only need a few per photo (one in each corner is sufficient).
-By adhering your photos with limited amounts of good adhesive, you will make it easier to remove them later if needed.
+You only need one in each corner of the photo.

 Photo tab dispensers allow you to apply the adhesive squares with a rolling tool which makes using them quick and easy.
 Herma has a refillable photo tab dispenser, while 3L offers an inexpensive tab dispensing box that you simply throw away when it is empty.

-Tape runners are the most time efficient scrapbook adhesive.
-Many different company manufacture runners and each has its own pros and cons.
+Tape runners are the most time-efficient scrapbook adhesive.
+Many different companies manufacture runners and each has its own pros and cons.
 Some are refillable, and some are disposable.
-Some dispense a transparent adhesive strip, some little light blue dots, and some tiny white strips of double stick tape.
+Some dispense a transparent adhesive strip, some little light blue dots, and some tiny white strips of double-stick tape.